 Symptoms and signs depend on the nature and duration of the abuse or neglect.

 Children who are frequently abused are often fearful and irritable and sleep poorly.
-They may have symptoms of depression, post-traumatic stress reactions (see Anxiety Disorders: Posttraumatic Stress Disorder), or anxiety.
+They may have symptoms of depression (see Depressive Disorders in Children and Adolescents), posttraumatic stress reactions (see Acute and Posttraumatic Stress Disorders (ASD and PTSD) in Children and Adolescents), or anxiety (see Overview of Anxiety Disorders in Children and Adolescents).
 Violent or suicidal behavior may occur.

 In early infancy, emotional abuse may blunt emotional expressiveness and decrease interest in the environment.
 Emotional abuse commonly results in failure to thrive and is often misdiagnosed as intellectual disability or physical illness.
 Delayed development of social and language skills often results from inadequate parental stimulation and interaction.
 Emotionally abused children may be insecure, anxious, distrustful, superficial in interpersonal relationships, passive, and overly concerned with pleasing adults.
 Children who are spurned may have very low self-esteem.
 Children who are terrorized or threatened may seem fearful and withdrawn.
 The emotional effect on children usually becomes obvious at school age, when difficulties develop in forming relationships with teachers and peers.
 Often, emotional effects are appreciated only after the child has been placed in another environment or after aberrant behaviors abate and are replaced by more acceptable behaviors.
 Children who are exploited may commit crimes or abuse alcohol or drugs.

-Undernutrition, fatigue, lack of hygiene or appropriate clothing, and failure to thrive are common signs of inadequate provision of food, clothing, or shelter.
-Stunted growth and death resulting from starvation or exposure may occur.
+Undernutrition, fatigue, poor hygiene, lack of appropriate clothing, and failure to thrive (see Failure to Thrive (FTT)) are common signs of inadequate provision of food, clothing, or shelter.
+Stunted growth and death resulting from starvation or exposure to extremes in temperature or weather may occur.
 Neglect that involves inadequate supervision may result in preventable illness or injury.

 Evaluation of injuries and nutritional deficiencies is discussed elsewhere in The Manual.
 Recognizing maltreatment as the cause can be difficult, and a high index of suspicion must be maintained.
 Because of social biases, abuse is considered less often in children living in a 2-parent household with a median-level income; child abuse can occur regardless of family composition or socioeconomic status.

 Sometimes direct questions provide answers.
-Children who have been maltreated may describe the events and the perpetrator, but some children, particularly those who have been sexually abused, may be sworn to secrecy, threatened, or so traumatized that they are reluctant to speak (and may even deny abuse when specifically questioned).
-Children should be interviewed alone and in a relaxed manner, with open-ended questions (eg, “Tell me what happened”); yes-or-no questions (eg, “Did daddy do this?”, “Did he touch you here?”) can easily sculpt an untrue history in young children.
+Children who have been maltreated may describe the events and the perpetrator, but some children, particularly those who have been sexually abused, may be sworn to secrecy, threatened, or so traumatized that they are reluctant to speak about the abuse (and may even deny abuse when specifically questioned).
+A medical history including a history of the events should be obtained from children and their caregivers in a relaxed environment.
+Open-ended questions (eg, “Can you tell me what happened?”) are particularly important in these cases because yes-or-no questions (eg, “Did daddy do this?”, “Did he touch you here?”) can easily sculpt an untrue history in young children.

-Examination includes observation of interactions between the child and possible perpetrators whenever possible.
+Examination includes observation of interactions between the child and the caregivers whenever possible.
 Documentation of the history and physical examination should be as comprehensive and accurate as possible, including recording of exact quotes from the history and photographs of injuries.

-Sometimes it is unclear after the initial evaluation whether abuse occurred.
-In such cases, the mandatory reporting requirement of suspected abuse allows appropriate authorities and social agencies to investigate in depth; if their evaluation confirms abuse, appropriate legal and social interventions can be done.
+Often it is unclear after the initial evaluation whether abuse occurred.
+In such cases, the mandatory reporting requirement of suspected abuse allows appropriate authorities and social agencies to investigate; if their evaluation confirms abuse, appropriate legal and social interventions can be done.

 Both history and physical examination provide clues suggestive of maltreatment.